PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroToVariables.md

 ### 1.2 Matrices
 Matrices store multiple (usually  numeric) values of the same type in *two* dimensions arranged into a fixed number of rows and columns.
 So every row, or observation or element, contains a value (if it's blank) for every collum.

+The singular form of matrices is matrix
-![Enter the (data in the) matrix](https://media.makeameme.org/created/what-if-i-aac0fffe8b.jpg) So it's essentially a table with values of the same type.
+![Enter the (data in the) matrix](https://media.makeameme.org/created/what-if-i-aac0fffe8b.jpg)

+So it's essentially a matrix is a table with values of the same type.
 It's exciting stuff.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/O7KL17QZNqg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### 1.4 Dataframes